-Late Fees (Non Base Fee)
+Late Pick up Fees (Non Base Fee)

 If you are unable to be at the Centre by 6:00 p.m. you are required to make alternate arrangements for your child to be picked up by one of your alternate pick-up or emergency contacts.
-Notice of termination may given in the event of 5 late pick ups
+Late fees will be charged when the late pick-up of a child occurs.
+Any families picking up their child after 6:00 pm are considered late.